Commencement speech addressed to JGSOM and SOSE graduates of Ateneo de Manila University on May 25, 2018 (downloadable PDF)

 Her story has been further featured in books ranging from textbooks in Social Studies or Inclusive Education, to inspirational books like the Kids’ Choice Award winner of the 2016 National Children’s Book Awards — ‘Made Perfect in Weakness’ by Dr. Didith T. Rodrigo.
 Also, on March 30, 2017, Google Philippines posted about her on Facebook, Twitter and Google+ as part of #LovePhilippines, a year-long social media campaign to showcase interesting tidbits about the country, its culture and people.

 Within her home community, she continues to be a source of inspiration.
 Raised a Roman Catholic, Roselle has served in the Lectors and Commentators Group of Christ the King Parish in North Caloocan since the age of twelve, reading the Holy Scriptures in Braille.

-A motivational speaker since 1998 and one of the first members of the Asian Center for Trainers and Speakers (under Salt and Light Ventures, a division of the Breakthrough Leadership Management Consultancy group), Roselle has given talks on various topics including personal development, overcoming challenges, achieving excellence, and individual leadership.
+A motivational speaker since 1998 and one of the first members of the Asian Center for Trainers and Speakers (under Salt and Light Ventures, Inc.), Roselle has given talks on various topics including personal development, overcoming challenges, achieving excellence, and individual leadership.
 Her audiences consist of professionals in different fields, employees of multinational corporations and local businesses, students of all ages, and the disabled and non-disabled alike.